juliariera/irwa-finalproject/README.md

 Prerequisites
 ------
-To be able to use the notebooks tweepy, gensim and wordcloud must be downloaded.
+To be able to use the notebooks, tweepy, gensim and wordcloud must be downloaded.
 All the code is develop in Jupyter Notebook.

 Author
 ------
-[Júlia Riera Perramón](https://www.linkedin.com/in/julia-riera-perramon/) (julia.riera02@estudiant.upf.edu)
+[Júlia Riera Perramon](https://www.linkedin.com/in/julia-riera-perramon/) (julia.riera02@estudiant.upf.edu)